awsdocs/aws-marketplace-user-guide-for-buyers/doc_source/buyer-configuring-a-product.md

 1. If launching in a **Self\-managed Kubernetes** cluster:

-   1. Ensure that you're using a Helm CLI version less than 3\.7\.
+   1. Ensure that you're using Helm CLI version 3\.7\.1\.

    1. Choose **Create token** to generate a license token and IAM role\.
 This token and role is used to communicate with AWS License Manager to validate product entitlements\.
 **Note**